 5. Inspect the Frames to Tell Whether You Need to Repair or Replace Windows

 Various companies use a number of different materials in designing window frames.
 Each of these materials react differently to the elements after prolonged use.
 Older windows can become warped as a result of temperature changes.
 Inspect the corners of the window frame, as this is typically where deterioration first presents itself.
-Vinyl windows tend to be more durable to the elements than their aluminium or wood counterpart.
+Vinyl windows tend to be more durable to the elements than their aluminum or wood counterpart.
 Damaged frames are a definitive sign that you need a full window replacement and installation.
-When that time comes, Magic offers strong, slim frames made from vinyl, steel and aluminium that combine the very best of style and performance.
+When that time comes, consider stronger frames made from vinyl, steel and aluminum that combine the very best of style and performance.

 6. Is Condensation Forming Between the Window Panes?

 If you notice condensation forming between the two panes of glass, it means the integrity of the window seal has been compromised and that water vapour is beginning to condense into water inside the window unit itself.
 This is quite common in:

 - Newer homes with hollow vinyl PVC frames that expand and contract drastically with weather fluctuations.

 While this may not seem like an issue at first, drafty and improperly sealed windows can lead to air leakage, energy waste and irreparably damaged windows.

 Once you have carefully assessed the window and are positive that the condensation is indeed between the panes, it’s time to consider replacing the window altogether.
 Why not just replace the glass?
 Because seal failure is primarily caused by cheaper frames, such as ones made from unreinforced vinyl PVC frames or fibreglass.
 If the seal has failed in these types of cheaper window frames, it will fail again in the future.
 The solution?
 Go with a stronger, reinforced frame design.